JuliaInterop/CxxWrap.jl/README.md

 ### Safe `cfunction`

-The function `CxxWrap.safe_cfunction` provides a wrapper around `Base.cfunction` that checks the type of the function pointer.
+The macro `CxxWrap.@safe_cfunction` provides a wrapper around `Base.@cfunction` that checks the type of the function pointer.
 Example C++ function:

 ```c++